-The Company adopted the required standard of dealings set out in the GEM Listing Rules (applicable to the Company prior to the Transfer of Listing), and the Model Code for Securities Transactions by Directors of Listed Issuers (the "Model Code") as set out in Appendix 10 to the Listing Rules (applicable to the Company immediately after the Transfer of Listing), as its code of conduct regarding Directors' transactions in the securities of the Company.
-Specific enquiry has been made of all the Directors and all Directors confirmed that they had fully complied with the required standard of dealings and the code of conduct adopted by the Company and there was no event of non-compliance throughout the year ended 31 March 2020.
+The Company adopted the required standard of dealings set out in the Model Code for Securities Transactions by Directors of Listed Issuers (the "Model Code") as set out in Appendix 10 to the Listing Rules, as its code of conduct regarding Directors' transactions in the securities of the Company.
+Specific enquiry has been made of all the Directors and all Directors confirmed that they had fully complied with the required standard of dealings and the code of conduct adopted by the Company and there was no event of non-compliance throughout the year ended 31 March 2021.